SampleEnvironment/secop-site/source/implementations/index.rst

 ~~~~~~

 :doc:`Frappy <frappy>` is a Python-based framework that provides a basis for
 constructing SECNodes.
+The aim is for you to only program the parts relevant to
-The aim is for you to only program the parts relevant to communication with your
+communication with your hardware, and letting the framework handle everything
-hardware, and letting the framework handle everything else.
+else.
+Maybe you do not even need to code, since we have already written some
-Maybe you do not even need to code, since we have already written some drivers
+drivers that you can also use.

-that you can also use!
+It also comes with a client libraries and a ready graphical client out of the
-It also comes with a graphical client out of the box.
+box.

 Octopy
 ~~~~~~

-:doc:`Octopy <octopy>` is SECoP in a publish/subscribe, topics based environment: an industrial IOT centered solution with an EPICS connection.
+:doc:`Octopy <octopy>` is SECoP in a publish/subscribe, topics based
-It builds its SECoP infrastructure upon MQTT and provides interfaces for easy configuration like Node-red.
+environment: an industrial IOT centered solution with an EPICS connection.
+It builds its SECoP infrastructure upon MQTT and provides interfaces for easy configuration like Node-RED.

 µSECoP